 The front and rear seats are comfortable enough and the interior is also pretty quiet for an SUV from 2003.
 And to top of that it can be equipped with some interesting features which were awesome back in 2003, like the:

--or the driver side knee airbag, which was absolutely not standard back in 2003, and actually it’s still not standard in plenty of today’s cars
+- driver side knee airbag (which was absolutely not standard back in 2003, and actually it’s still not standard in plenty of today’s cars)

 The playstation 1 navigation system graphics in the older models is also not the nicest, but cars made from the end of 2006 (so 2007 model year) do have an updated navigation system and parking camera graphics comparable to a playstation 2 – that’s definitely better.
 However if you want some up to date music/phone connectivity then the easiest is to install something line this: bluetooth and iphone aux kit

-Fun fact: the parking sensors were not available in these cars at all – not even as an optional equipment, however plenty of these cars do have these sensors – either aftermarket sensors or Lexus actually offered an official parking sensor kit which could be installed by the dealer.
+Fun fact 1: the parking sensors were not available in these cars at all – not even as an optional equipment, however plenty of these cars do have these sensors – either aftermarket sensors or Lexus actually offered an official parking sensor kit which could be installed by the dealer.

-Another Fun fact: the aerodynamics of this Lexus was tested in the Japanese Maibara wind tunnel.
+Fun fact 2: the aerodynamics of this Lexus was tested in the Japanese Maibara wind tunnel.
 This wind tunnel was also used for the development of the Shinkansen bullet train and is capable of generating wind speeds up to 400km/h.

 Body, paintjob, rust protection

 The rust protection of the body is very good which means that there should be no rust on the body panels, unless: